MDLlife/blog/content/en/2018-05-04-mdl-development-strategy.md

 that will allow us to reduce software maintenance costs and keep it low in a sustainable way, at the same time as we deliver a great product for our customers.

-Keep an eye on the next posts, where we will explain MDL team will build this great architecture, together we are stronger.
+Keep an eye on the next posts, where we will explain how the MDL team will build this great architecture, together we are stronger.